Music & Literacy: Create a Musical Story

 Note to Teachers: Language and examples are geared toward early elementary; however, the lesson concept can be adapted and is very appropriate for older students as well.

-INQUIRE.
-“Raise your hand if you like books.”
-(Pause.)
-“Raise your hand if you like music.”
-(Pause.)
-“Adding music to a story makes it more exciting.
-Today we will create our own soundtrack for a story to make it exciting and memorable.”
+3. Explain that adding music to a story makes it more exciting.
+Today we will create our own soundtrack for a story to make it exciting and memorable.

 Story Cards - Create a Musical Story